Joules17/Joules17/README.md

 </div>

-### <div align="center">Hey there!, I'm Julian, a passionate student for software development about to finish his major 👾
+### <div align="center">Hey there!, I'm Julian, a passionate student for software development and computer science about to finish his major 👾
 </div>